November 6, 2025

 Build Chamber

 Build chamber is the space where the actual printing process occurs.
 The chamber envelops everything around the build plate, print head, guide rails and lead screw and in some cases even the filament.
+In high-end 3D printers, the build chamber is heated or even filled with an inert gas.

 Build Plate